-With Great Power Comes Great Insanity: Porfirio Díaz on his late years, and almost everyone who got into the presidential chair by the force of arms.
-Lampshaded by Emiliano Zapata (the only one who refused to get in power, and was horrified when he was asked to sit on the presidential chair for a photograph) in the following quote:
+With Great Power Comes Great Insanity: Porfirio Díaz in his late years, and almost everyone who got into the presidential chair by force.
+Lampshaded by Emiliano Zapata (the only one who refused to take power, and was horrified when he was asked to sit on the presidential chair for a photograph) in the following quote:

 "La silla presidencial está embrujada, cualquier persona buena que se sienta en ella, se convierte en mala".

 The presidential chair is accursed!
 Any good men that sit on it becomes evil.

 Your Terrorists Are Our Freedom Fighters: The Cristeros.
 While some people, especially hard-line Catholics and right-wing conservatives will praise them as freedom fighters, they were pretty much the Catholic version of the Taliban.
 Hundreds of teachers had their ears sliced off by Cristeros; they also engaged in dispoportionate retribution against those viewed as pro-Government.
 YMMV on which side was more brutal.